On Construction and Estimation of Stationary Mixture Transition Distribution Models: Data illustrations

 We ran the algorithm for 85000 iterations and collected samples every 10 iterations after the first 5000 was discarded.
 The inference results were almost the same for the two models.
-Here we report the ones under the SB$(w\,|\,1)$ prior.
-The posterior mean and 95\% credible interval of the shape parameter $\alpha$ is $14.89 \, (10.34, 20.94)$, indicating a moderately heavy tail.
-The corresponding estimates for the scale parameter $\phi$ are $255.12 \, (166.86, 373.60)$, indicating substantial dispersion.
-Among the harmonic component coefficients, the first and the fourth have 95\% posterior credible intervals that indicate statistical significance; the estimates are $-0.14 \, (-0.23, -0.05)$ for $\beta_1$, and $-0.13 \, (-0.22, -0.04)$ for $\beta_4$, implying the presence of semiannual and annual seasonality in the data.
-The right panel of Fig.~\ref{fig:LMTDsp} shows the observed precipitation amounts from 2000 to 2004, as well as sample paths generated from our fitted models; the left panel shows that both models suggest a decreasing weight pattern, with the first three lags being the most influential.
+Here we report the ones under the SB$(\bm{w}\,|\,1)$ prior.
+The posterior mean and 95\% credible interval of the shape parameter $\alpha$ are $14.80\,(10.30, 20.91)$, indicating a moderately heavy tail.
+The corresponding estimates for the scale parameter $\phi$ are $254.33\,(166.36, 370.04)$, indicating substantial dispersion.
+Among the harmonic component coefficients, the first and the fourth have 95\% posterior credible intervals that indicate statistical significance; the estimates are $-0.14 \, (-0.23, -0.05)$ for $\beta_1$, and $-0.13 \,(-0.22, -0.03)$ for $\beta_4$, implying the presence of semiannual and annual seasonality in the data.
+Figure \ref{fig:LMTDsp}(a)-\ref{fig:LMTDsp}(b) show that both models suggest a decreasing weight pattern, with the first three lags being the most influential.
+As shown in Fig. \ref{fig:LMTDsp}(c), the sample paths generated from the models resemble the observed precipitation time series.

-Randomized quantile residual analysis results were similar for both models; in Fig.~\ref{fig:mc}, we present the ones under the SB$(w\mid 1)$ prior.
-The figure shows the Gaussian quantile-quantile plot, histogram and autocorrelation functions for the residuals.
-The results suggest that the model fits the data reasonably well, providing an illustration of the flexibility of the proposed MTD modeling framework to capture non-Gaussian tails.
+Randomized quantile residual analysis results were similar for both models; in Fig.~\ref{fig:mc}, we present the ones under the SB$(\bm{w}\,|\,1)$ prior.
+The figure shows posterior mean and interval estimates for the Gaussian quantile-quantile plot, and the histogram and autocorrelation function for the posterior means of the residuals.
+The results suggest reasonably good model fit, providing an illustration of the flexibility of the proposed MTD model to capture non-Gaussian tails.